AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-20376-magento-patch-no-such-entity-with-customerid.md

 Adobe Commerce (all deployment methods) 2.3.2 - 2.3.3-p1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 Logged-in customers receive *No such entity with customerId = 1* error after order placement.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Navigate to the storefront, and log in as a registered user.
 1. Place an order.
 1. In the CLI, go to `var/log` and you will see the `exception.log` file.

-<u>Expected results</u>:
+<ins>Expected results</ins>:

 No errors should appear in the logs, as expected.

-<u>Actual results</u>:
+<ins>Actual results</ins>:

 The exception log fills up with errors similar to: